Chemical Biology and Medicinal Chemistry

 - Pharmacokinetics in which the time course of drugs in the body and the factors influencing the time course are studied analytically and mathematically.

-Application information is available on the Division of Pharmaceutics site.
+Application information is available on the Division of Molecular Pharmaceutics and Drug Delivery site.

 Pharmacology and Toxicology